 In order to improve the security, a feed-forward structure has been proposed in [17] to add non-linearity into the original MUX PUF.
-Figure 2 shows one basic structure of the feed-forward MUX PUF, which uses the racing result of an intermediate stage as the select signal for a later MUX stage.
+In a feed-forward MUX PUF, the output of a feed-forward arbiter (FF arbiter) from an intermediate stage is used as a challenge to a subsequent stage.
+Fig. 2 shows one basic structure of the feed-forward MUX PUF, which uses the racing result of an intermediate stage as the select signal for a later MUX stage.
 This structure increases the complexity of numerical modeling attacks [18].
 However, the reliability of the PUF has been degraded since some select signals of the MUXs may also be affected by environmental variations.

-Fig. 2: Feed-Forward MUX PUF Structure.
+Fig. 2.
+Feed-Forward MUX PUF Structure.